Canyon Creek Meadows Hike

 - Crowded: Yes, on weekends

-The Canyon Creek Meadow Hike is a favorite to several hikers, for a good reason.
-The trailhead is just 45 minutes out of Bend, and the views from the destination and along the way.
-It features several meadows, waterfalls, creeks, and best of all, front seat views of Three Fingered Jack.
+The Canyon Creek Meadows Hike is a favorite of many Oregon hikers, for a good reason.
+The trailhead is just 45 minutes out of Bend, and it features meadows, waterfalls, creeks, and a close-up view of Three Fingered Jack.
+(Views of TFJ are best in the morning, with the sun behind you.)
 Upper Canyon Creek Meadow is a large flat area directly under the 7841' summit pillars of Three fingered Jack.
-In August, several wildflowers are generally blooming along the trail and in the meadow.
+In July and August, tons of wildflowers may be blooming along the trail and in the meadows.

 If you still have energy, the trail continues for another half mile up to an overlook above a glacial lake, and then up to a saddle on the shoulder of Three Fingered Jack.
 It is a worthy side trip, but it is steep, exposed, and crumbly at times.
 This side trip is not recommended for younger children.
-The add on will give you another mile and 500 ft elevation gain, making a 7.5 mile, 1400 elevation gain hike.
+The add-on will give you another mile and 500 feet of elevation gain, making for 7.5 miles and 1400' total.

-There are two ways to get back.
-Return back to the lower meadow and go either left or right.
-Right is the one you came in on, and left will take you along a different route, passing waterfalls, then a junction to Wasco Lake and the Eight Lakes Basin.
-If you take this way home, you will be walking half mile further.
-Go one mile to the junction, and go right to get back to the car.
+After you return to the lower meadow, there are two ways to get back to the trailhead.
+Turning right will take you back down the trail you came in on, while turning left will take you along a different route, passing small waterfalls and then a junction to Wasco Lake and the Eight Lakes Basin.
+Note that if you take this more northerly route home, you will be walking about a half-mile farther.

 Fees, Regulations, etc.

 - Northwest Forest Pass required at the trailhead